Summer Transportation Camp for Oregon High Schoolers at Portland State University

 TREC Web - High School Camps.png

-Hosted at Portland State University every year since 2016 - our week-long summer camp is free and open to any Oregon student entering the 9–12 grade.
+Hosted at Portland State University since 2016, our week-long summer camp is free and open to any Oregon student entering the 9–12 grade.
 It offers an immersive introduction to transportation careers and the workings of transportation systems in Portland.
 Students will hear from guest speakers, develop data collection and STEM skills, and go on daily field trips.
 While on the PSU campus you will:

 • Meet local professionals in transportation and learn about the broad range of transportation careers and sectors.